Eleanor Williams: Rape lies destroyed me - Jordan Trengove

 She told Cumbria Police he raped her on the night they had met, and then on two subsequent occasions, claiming he attacked her and threatened her with a knife.

-Speaking to BBC Radio 5 Live, Mr Trengove said he went through "hell" and had been diagnosed with post-traumatic stress disorder (PTSD) following his ordeal .
+Speaking to BBC Radio 5 Live, Mr Trengove said he went through "hell" and had been diagnosed with post-traumatic stress disorder (PTSD) following his ordeal.

 "[Prison was] disgusting.
 To be there when you know you haven't done anything wrong is 100 times worse.
 I was in there with serious criminals.